-fiction, non-fiction and/or poetry.
+We share our love of books and reading with the children throughout the day.
+Class R have a special box of books that 'everyone must read ... whether they are nearly 5, 5 or bigger than 5'.
+The children get to know and love these books, write reviews, and recommend them to the wider school community.
+We have an inviting book corner in the classroom for the children to access during their 'Let's Explore' time and all activities set up within the classroom are supported with a variety of texts; fiction, non-fiction and/or poetry.
 The children also enjoy visiting the school library each week to choose a book to take home to share with their family.
 Towards the end of the Reception year we share a chapter book together; in the past this has been 'The Faraway Tree' by Enid Blyton and 'Charlottes Web' by E.B White.
-Sharing classic stories with the whole class opens the children's fictional world, enhances their imagination, and develop their vocabulary.
+Sharing classic stories with the whole class opens the children's fictional world, enhances their imagination, and develops their vocabulary.
 We also absolutely love sharing books and stories with the children.
-Throughout the year your child will be given lists of tricky words that they will need to work on being able to read by sight.
-These are words that cannot be sounded out using phonics.
-Your child will have a reading record book which is a home/school link and a way of communicating with your child's class teacher about how your child has managed their phonics, words and book.
-Is there a particular word they are stuck on?
-Did they enjoy the story?
-Please sign your child's reading diary every evening.
+Your child will have both a phonics reading record and a sharing book reading record.
+It is important that you communicate and sign these books so that we know how your child is getting on with and engaging with reading at home.